 Following the operation, you will have a small splint over the nose for protection.
 This should stay in place for about one week.
 Usually, small strip bandages are placed into the nostrils to prevent bleeding.
 These should not cause undue discomfort and will be removed the morning following surgery.

 Your nose will feel strange, somewhat tight and swollen for several days and a degree of swelling and bruising, particularly around the eyes and cheeks, will probably be encountered.
 Although most of the swelling subsides in one to two weeks, there continues to be some swelling that may take six months or longer to subside.
 Swelling inside the nose can persist for several weeks and cause nasal stuffiness.

 Are there any risks?

 As with any surgical procedure, there is a small risk of complications.
-Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
+Surgery and anesthesia are very safe and it is most unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.

 Incisions or cuts used to perform the surgery are designed to be hidden in such a way that nobody should notice that you have had surgery.
 The incisions can be either completely internal or may involve a small cut through the base of the nose.

 Scarring following surgery can take up to 2 years to mature.
 However, while great care will be taken to give the neatest incision closure possible, the healing process can be unpredictable and it is possible, although unlikely, that you may be unhappy with some aspect of your incision lines or the shape of your nose.